 A sales strategy presentation is a critical component of your company’s sales process.
-Sales strategy presentations are often used in client-facing scenarios for laying out your proposal and presenting the roadmap you’ll follow to produce results.
-Client-facing sales strategy presentations should always be customized to the prospect while including key elements for building your case and closing the deal.
+Sales strategy presentations are often used in client-facing scenarios to layout your proposal and present the roadmap you’ll follow to produce results.
+Client-facing sales strategy presentations should always be customized to the prospect while including critical elements for building your case and closing the deal.

-Strategy presentations may also be sales representative-facing, such as for kicking off your company’s sales strategy for the quarter or the year.
-Or, if your company is undergoing a major transformation that includes a totally revamped approach to sales, a sales strategy presentation is vital for change management.
-Sales strategy presentations for these audiences are focused on company-wide goals, initiatives, and processes, although they often include the same key elements as client-facing presentations.
+Strategy presentations may also be sales representative-facing, such as kicking off your company’s sales strategy for the quarter or the year.
+If your company is undergoing a significant transformation that includes a revamped approach to sales, a sales strategy presentation is vital for change management.
+These audiences’ sales strategy presentations are focused on company-wide goals, initiatives, and processes, although they often include the same essential elements as client-facing presentations.

 Building an effective sales strategy presentation is much more than simply typing up a few bullet points and talking your way through a slide deck.
-While PowerPoint is often utilized for sales strategy presentations – and are a useful tool for presenting your vision – the steps you take to create a compelling presentation can make or break closing deals or gaining employee and key stakeholder buy-in.
+While PowerPoint is often utilized for sales strategy presentations – and is a useful tool for presenting your vision – the steps you take to create a compelling presentation can make or break closing deals or gaining team members and essential stakeholder buy-in.

 How to Structure a Sales Strategy Presentation

-While a sales strategy presentation should be customized to meet the needs of your audience, or for customer-facing presentations, specifically address the prospect’s or customer’s pain points and overcome objections.
+While a sales strategy presentation should be customized to meet your audience’s needs, or for customer-facing presentations, specifically address the prospect’s or customer’s pain points and overcome objections.
 Groove Digital Marketing identifies several elements an effective strategy presentation must include:

-- Key Findings – Whether you’re presenting a strategy to a prospective customer or launching a new company-wide sales strategy, you’ve (hopefully) conducted research prior to creating a presentation.
+- Key Findings – Whether you’re presenting a strategy to a prospective customer or launching a new company-wide sales strategy, you’ve (hopefully) researched before creating a presentation.
 This may include market research, company data, or information gleaned from exploratory calls with prospects.

 - ROI – You might be inclined to save the “What’s in it for me?” component for the end of your presentation (as a grand finale of sorts to seal the deal), but Groove Digital Marketing suggests presenting the client’s potential ROI early on.
 Showing them exactly what they stand to gain keeps your audience captivated as you delve into the specifics of how you’ll make that happen.